pe3ep/pe3ep/README.md

 # My name is Pe3ep.
 ![Banner](https://github.com/pe3ep/pe3ep/blob/main/git/assets/banner.png)
 ### :briefcase: About me
 Hi!
 My real name is Andrew and I love Web!
-I am currently learning new frameworks, such as React and Next.
+I am currently learning new frameworks, such as React and Next (self-taught).

 If you want to contact me, you can do it [here](https://solo.to/pe3ep).